By: Chris Okula (@nano.scapes)

-Although you may never plan to move an aquarium, life is an ever-changing adventure and whether you’re moving into a new home, college dorm, or new apartment a move could be in your future.
-Even if you're not planning on moving anytime soon it’s important that you know how to prep your aquarium for the big day.
+Although you may never plan to move an aquarium, life is an ever-changing adventure.
+Whether you're moving into a new home, college dorm, or apartment, a move could be in your future.
+It's important that you know how to prep your aquarium for the big day.

 1. Setup Your Landing Zone

 Before you even think about moving your aquarium, you need to first decide where it’s going to live in your new space.
 The important question to ask is:

 - Are there plenty of electrical outlets, viewing points, and spaces to access your aquarium?

 Also, it’s critical to check the floor to make sure it’s even because an uneven stand is the enemy of stable aquarium setup.

 2. Measure the Distance

 Once you’ve decided where your aquarium can call home, you need to factor in the travel distance from its current location to the aquarium’s ultimate destination.

 Is your drive a couple of hours, days, or even a plane ride away?

 - For a shorter drive, you could keep your aquarium intact.